christophsturm/restaurant/README.md

 ### Restaurant - Rest without boilerplate

-A small web server for REST apis.
+A small web server for REST apis.q

 There is clear consensus how a good REST api should look like.
 Restaurant helps you implement it in a simple way that is easy to test.
 Uses Undertow for non-blocking http handling, so it should perform well despite still being new.